indranil143/Real-or-AI-Generated-Face-Detection/README.md

 ## 📌 Project Overview

-AI-generated images are everywhere, making it crucial to detect them before misinformation spreads or you get catfished!! 🎭 Well, this deep learning project uses **Convolutional Neural Networks (CNNs)** to accurately classify images as real human faces or AI-generated ones.
+AI-generated images are now almost everywhere, making it crucial to detect them before misinformation spreads or you get catfished!! 🎭
+Well, this deep learning project uses **Convolutional Neural Networks (CNNs)** to accurately classify images as real human faces or AI-generated ones (although depends on the input image data).
 By using deep learning techniques, this model enhances our ability to identify synthetic images and mitigate digital deception.
 The rise of AI-generated images, particularly those produced by **Generative Adversarial Networks (GANs)** like **StyleGAN**, has blurred the lines between reality and fabrication.
 These synthetic images are often indistinguishable from real photographs, posing challenges in areas such as **digital security**, **misinformation**, and **privacy**.
-This CNN-based classifier tackles this challenge by distinguishing real and AI-generated face images.
+This CNN-based classifier can tackle this challenge (with some future improvements).

 ## 🗂️ Dataset